What is Leukeran?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 Avoid activities that may increase your risk of bleeding or injury.
 Use extra care to prevent bleeding while shaving or brushing your teeth.

-Do not receive a "live" vaccine while using chlorambucil.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
+Do not receive a "live" vaccine while using Leukeran.
+The vaccine may not work as well and may not fully protect you from disease.
 Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 an unusual mass or lump;